If asked to guess what holiday is hardest for me, I don’t think Independence Day would top most people’s lists – but it is.

 I hoped to come back as a counselor, an aspiration staff had encouraged me in.
 In preparing to write this entry, I pulled out my “stroke sheets” and camp newspapers.
 Stroke sheets are compiled within your cabin – you get together one evening, and each person receives a piece of paper with her name at the top.
 The sheets are passed around the circle, and each of your cabinmates writes about your talents and good qualities.
 The camp newspaper serves a similar function outside your cabin – you can pass it to anyone you’d like to have put down what they admire about you.
 My last year’s newspaper is signed by a bunch of staff, and almost to a one, they make reference to me coming back to be a counselor.

 With that in mind, during high school I helped my dad teach Sunday School, volunteered during VBS, learned to play guitar, and took a summer job at a children’s theatre.
 But my home congregation was so completely unlike camp – it felt a lot more focused on the don’ts than the dos of Christianity – and was on the opposite side of things that I eventually realized I just didn’t believe were wrong.
 I stewed increasingly angrily through sermons, and around the end of high school, counted myself as having lost my faith.
-With that, I sadly set the idea of counseling aside.
+I applied to be a counselor once, the year I graduated high school, but didn’t get called for an interview, and with that, I sadly set the idea of counseling aside.

 Looking back, it’s easy for me to see that I might have been able to find another church or denomination where I wouldn’t have felt as if I were butting my head up against the entire doctrine, but at the time, camp and my very conservative Episcopal church were the extent of my experience with Christianity.
 Camp was only twelve days out of the year, and after I turned sixteen, no more.
 I decided, with immense regret, that as wonderful an experience as it had been, I had to leave it behind.
 But in retrospect, I think my loss of faith might not have been the stumbling block to counseling that I thought it would be.